xStarbound/xStarbound/doc/cosmetics.md

 > - **LEGS → CHEST → LEGS → LEGS → LEGS:** One chest overlay and four legs overlays.
 > - **LEGS → CHEST → LEGS → CHEST → CHEST → CHEST:** Two legs items and four chest overlays.
 > - **CHEST → CHEST:** Zero legs overlays and two chest overlays.
->
-> xClient staggers items in the emulated OpenStarbound cosmetic slots when networking to OpenStarbound in the order used above.

-**OpenStarbound cosmetics emulation:** xClient emulates OpenStarbound's cosmetics system.
-See below.
+**xStarbound's extended wardrobe slots and OpenStarbound's extended cosmetic slots:** xClient adds 16 extended wardrobe slots; the first 12 slots are networked to OpenStarbound.
+The extended slots are hinted as «head», «chest», «legs» and «back» slots in the interface, but any slot may take any armour or cosmetic item of any slot type. xStarbound's legs-hinted extended slots differ in layering behaviour from the other extended slots — chest and legs items in the legs-hinted slots are layered _below_ chest items in the vanilla slots, while chest and legs items in any of the other slots are layered _above_ chest items in vanilla slots.
+This is consistent with OpenStarbound's behaviour with regard to its bottom row of extended slots.

 _OpenStarbound-to-xStarbound:_ xClient renders OpenStarbound cosmetics _exactly_ as they are rendered on OpenStarbound, aside from human underwear if `"removeHumanUndies"` is disabled (or unspecified) in `xclient.config`.
 That is, barring some xStarbound-only parameters — humanoid `"identity"` overrides, in the instance parameters of items in _all_ OpenStarbound armour slots, and overlays and underlay statuses on items in the stock armour/cosmetic slots, _are_ rendered on xClient clients, including tag substitutions (but not the `"broadcast"` parameter, for obvious reasons).
 This can be used to «forcibly» remove the underwear on your OpenStarbound human character with a special armour-slot item that has the parameters `"underlaid": true` and `"humanoidConfig": { "identity": { "imagePath": "nudehuman" } }`.

-_xClient-to-OpenStarbound:_ xClient networks up to twelve of its own cosmetic overlays to OpenStarbound clients with some caveats, namely that overlays on underlaid items are not networked and any non-hidden overlays on an item in an armour slot hide the base item on OpenStarbound clients.

-Additionally there's a visual layering quirk on OpenStarbound's end that xClient tries its best to work around — chest and legs items in the first four OpenStarbound cosmetic slots (the four to the right of the vanilla legs slots) are always layered _below_ any visible armour/cosmetic item in the vanilla chest slots, xStarbound v4.1.2+ prioritises chests and legs items, and starts at the fifth OpenStarbound cosmetic slot, wrapping around to the first four slots when it reaches the twelfth slot, in order to reduce the chance of legs overlays being shown as layered under chest items.

-Unfortunately, that means that any chest and legs overlays among the 9th to 12th visited xStarbound overlays will be layered under any chest items in the vanilla slots, so this workaround only «protects» the visual ordering of the first eight visited xStarbound overlays from being visually «mangled» by OpenStarbound clients.
-As such, you should ensure you have fewer than eight visible chest and legs overlays (including empty «filler» overlays) in total.

-As such, when tallying up overlays to network to OpenStarbound, the visitation order is: **Staggered Chest and Legs Cosmetics/Armour → Back Cosmetic/Armour → Head Cosmetic/Armour**.
-Overlays stacked on base items that are hidden by `"hideInVanillaSlots"`, disabled underlay status or any cosmetic item's `"armourTypesToHide"` value are not visited for OpenStarbound networking purposes, but hidden _overlays_ (those with `"hideInVanillaSlots"` enabled) _are_ visited (leaving corresponding empty OpenStarbound slots) as long as the base item isn't hidden.
-This allows hidden chest/legs overlays used to «fill» a chest/legs stagger slot to work properly when networked to OpenStarbound.
+_xClient-to-OpenStarbound:_ Since v4.5, xClient networks its first twelve extended wardrobe slot items (all except the slots with «back» hints) to OpenStarbound clients instead of networking xStarbound overlays in the vanilla cosmetic slots.

 **Visual hiddenness:** A «visually hidden» item is one for which at least _one_ of the following criteria apply:

 - This item is in an armour (not cosmetic) slot, has underlay visibility _disabled_ (i.e., `"underlaid"` is `false` or not present, and the underlay border isn't present), and the player/NPC is wearing an item in the corresponding cosmetic slot.
 - This item is in an armour (not cosmetic) slot, and the player/NPC is wearing another item in a cosmetic slot whose `"armourTypeToHides"` value includes the armour slot for this item.
-- This item has `"hideInVanillaSlots"` enabled and is not in an OpenStarbound cosmetic slot.
+- This item has `"hideInVanillaSlots"` enabled and _either_ the wearer is using an xStarbound client _or_ the item is not in an extended (OpenStarbound) cosmetic slot.
 - The player or NPC is nude (i.e., has the `"nude"` status modifier) and the item is a non-overlay that does not have `"bypassNude"` enabled.
 - This item is acting as an xStarbound overlay on any other armour/cosmetic item to which at least _one_ of the other four criteria apply.

 Note that for OpenStarbound clients viewing players mastered by an xClient client, the criteria for «visually hidden» include all of the above, plus the following:

 - This item is in an armour (not cosmetic) slot and an item is also worn in the corresponding cosmetic slot.
 This applies _regardless_ of xStarbound's underlay status.
-- This item is a cosmetic overlay, the player is wearing more than 12 total overlays on items in the armour or cosmetic slots (_not_ counting overlays on items in a given armour slot if the player/NPC is wearing an item _not_ hidden because of `"hideinVanillaSlots"` status in the corresponding cosmetic slot), and this overlay happens to be number 13 or higher in xClient's visitation order (see above).
 - This item is in an armour (not cosmetic) slot, there is no item worn in the corresponding cosmetic slot, and this item has _any_ visible overlays (i.e., overlays not hidden by `"hideInVanillaSlots"`).
+- This item is in the last four extended xStarbound cosmetic slots (i.e., the four «Cosmetic Back» slots).
+- This item is an overlay on an item in any extended xStarbound cosmetic slot.

 Humanoid identity overrides with `"broadcast"` enabled _don't_ abide by the additional OpenStarbound criteria if the wearer is a player on xClient.
 If it's visible on xClient, the overrides are visible to everyone else!